RTippin/messenger/docs/ChatBots.md

 ### `handle()`
 - The handle method will be executed when a matching actions trigger is associated with your bot handler.
 - When your handle method is called, you will have access to many properties already set by the messenger core.
+    - Your class will be instantiated using the container, so any dependencies you type-hint in your constructor will be made available when `handle` is called.
     - `$this->action` provides the current `BotAction` model that was matched to your handler.
     - `$this->thread` provides the group `Thread` model we are using.
     - `$this->message` provides the `Message` model we are using.
 You can also access the message sender via the owner relation `$this->message->owner`.